 The child related occupational fields that pertain to WDHS are the paediatric ward, counselling and other support services for children.
 Hence all staff and volunteers whose regular work is in connection with areas of WDHS that provide treatment to children, and who are not directly supervised whilst working in these areas, will require a WWC Check.

 The WWC is conducted in addition to the National Police Record Check.
 You will be advised if you are required to obtain a WWCC.
-Please contact the Human Resources Department if you have any queries regarding the need for a WWC.
+Please contact the People, Culture & Development Department if you have any queries regarding the need for a WWC.

 To apply and for more information visit Department of Justice and Regulation.

 A current Victorian drivers’ license is required by persons engaged by the Service whose role requires them to work at various locations for WDHS business, and a fleet vehicle is used.
 An international Licence or interstate licence may not be used after the first three months.

 Relocation Guide for overseas candidates

 Western District Health Service has developed a Relocation Guide tailored to international and interstate employees joining the organisation.
 The guide provides information and resources to ensure relocation to Australia and commencement with the service is an exciting and rewarding journey.

 Some professionals require formal credentialing by the Director of Medical Services who will define your scope of practice while working at WDHS.
 These include all medical staff, physiotherapists conducting acupuncture or similar invasive work, podiatrists conducting surgical work and other health professionals that may be engaged in invasive work.

 If you are required to complete further credentialing you will be advised.